 PUM prevention, precautions & protection

 1] Install a good anti-virus software on your computer to protect it from future threats and risks.f you are using Windows Defender, turn On PUP Protection.
+Windows 10 now allows you to disable or enable protection against Potentially Unwanted Applications (PUA) using Windows Security.

 2] Carry out a regular backup of all personal files on your computer either to an external drive or subscribe to an online backup service like OneDrive that will automatically backup your entire personal data.